alexieyizhe/intern.plus/README.md

 - `chore:` refactoringchore-related changes
 - `docs:` documentation

-#### Commits into `release` branch (releases)
+#### Releasing a new version

-When code is ready to be reflected on production, add a Github release with an appropriate version tag.
+When code is ready to be reflected on production, cut a Github release with an appropriate version tag.
 This will trigger a Github Actions workflow that bumps the version according to the tag and pushes this to both `master` and `release`.

 Any new changes on the `release` branch is automatically built by Vercel and made live.